ShiqiYu/CPP/README.md

 # Programming in C++ Efficiently

+If you are a publisher and would like to publish the textbook worldwide, you can contact Prof. Shiqi Yu <yusq@sustech.edu.cn>.

 Course 'CS205 C/C++ Program Design' in 2021 Fall at Southern University of Science and Technology.

 ## [Chapter 1: Getting Started](week01/README.md)